mdelete/pretixios/README.md

 * Connecting the app to a pretix installation for a specific checkin list of an event
 * Scanning and validating tickets simultaneously on multiple devices
 * Manually browsing for an attendee, viewing details and manual check in
-* Limited support for usage without an internet connection
+* Support for usage without an internet connection

-Caveats:

-* You need an internet connection to validate and check people in

 Configuration
 -------------